-Cash and cash equivalents include money market funds and all highly liquid investments with a maturity date of less than three months from the date of purchase.
+Cash and cash equivalents include checking, savings, and money market funds.
+It also includes all highly liquid investments with a maturity date of less than three months from the date of purchase.
 RMHC's cash balances that are maintained in bank accounts may exceed Federal Deposit Insurance Corporation limits from time to time.
 RMHC has not experienced any losses in such accounts and management believes that it is not exposed to any significant credit risk on cash.